Short Lit Crit Response

 - Choose a strong essay (called a secondary source) about one of the texts we have read in class.
 The resource must address something we have already read for class.
-Use the English Research Guide, find a book of essays in the library (there are plenty), or look at some of the links in the bibliographies on the study guides (under their respective texts).
-While there are good general resources available on the web, I would advise you against using them, unless you have it approved by me—that includes my own writing on this web site.
-Before asking, be sure you evaluate the source.
+Use the English Research Guide and/or find a book of essays in the library (there are plenty).
+While there are good general resources available on the web, including my own writing, you may not use them for this assignment.

 - Read the essay you choose and take notes.
 What is the critic’s central argument about the text; how does she support that argument?
 What points does she make that are particularly insightful (or which seem unconvincing)?
 How does it help you in your understanding of the text?

 - Summarize its main points or arguments of the article in no more than a paragraph.
 Be sure you cite the secondary source correctly with parenthetical citations.